-• Have those who know the student witnessed recent changes or escalations in rbehavior? nood or 10) What circumst ances might affect the likelihood of an attack? • What factors in the students life and/or environment might increase or decre likelihood that the student will attempt to mount an attack at school? ase the • What is the response of other persons who know about the student's ideas or mount an attack?
-(Do those who know about the student's ideas actively discour student from acting violently, encourage the student to attack, deny the poss age the violence, passively collude with an attack, etc.?
-11) Does the stud solve problem ent see violence as an acceptable - or desirable - or the only - way to s? • Does the setting around the student (friends, fellow students, parents, teachers, explicitly or implicitly support or endorse violence as a way of resolving prob disputes? • Has the student been "dared" by others to engage in an act of violence?
+• Have those who know the student witnessed recent changes or escalations in r behavior? nood or 10) What circumst ances might affect the likelihood of an attack? • What factors in the students life and/or environment might increase or decre likelihood that the student will attempt to mount an attack at school? ase the • What is the response of other persons who know about the student's ideas or nlan to • mount an attack?
+(Do those who know about the student's ideas or student from acting violently, encourage the student to attack, deny the poss violence, passively collude with an attack, etc.? age the 11) Does the stude solve problems ent see violence as an acceptable - or desirable - or the only - way to s? • Does the setting around the student (friends, fellow students, parents, teachers explicitly or implicitly support or endorse violence as a way of resolving prob disputes? • Has the student been "dared" by others to engage in an act of violence?